DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-6/level-6/_index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/C58TuhQPHNc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 {{% note %}}

-Phrase branching is another horizontal re-sequencing technique which waits for the current musical phrase to end before playing the next musical cue.
-This technique is used in games such as Chime and Killer Instinct.
+- Phrase branching, a nuanced horizontal re-sequencing technique, ensures that a new musical cue starts only after the current phrase concludes, offering a more coherent musical flow, as seen in games like Chime and Killer Instinct.

-Phrase Branching Advantages

-Most musical of all the horizontal re-sequencing techniques because it will never interrupt a musical phrase.
-Ability to change tempo, harmony, instrumentation or melody in the next phrase based on a game event.

-Phrase Branching Disadvantages

-Non-immediate musical change because the music change will wait until the end of the current phrase which is dependent on the length of the phrases.
-Can be more disruptive to the player in terms of musical changes than vertical remixing.

-Scenarios

-Phrase branching is better suited for styles/genres which have shorter phrase lengths such as rock and techno.
-Longer phrase lengths will delay the entrance of the next music cue.
-This technique is extremely musical in terms of never interrupted the current musical phrase, always allowing it to be completed before continuing.
-Silence can be embedded in the phrases similar to the stinger-based progression technique below but with specific lengths of silence before continuing.
+- This method preserves musical integrity by preventing abrupt interruptions of musical phrases, allowing for thoughtful transitions and the opportunity to introduce variations in tempo, harmony, instrumentation, or melody after each phrase.
+- However, the music's response to in-game events is not immediate, as changes are contingent on the completion of the current phrase, which might delay the introduction of new cues, especially with longer phrases, potentially making the transitions feel more disruptive compared to vertical remixing.
+- Phrase branching is particularly effective in game genres with shorter musical phrases, like rock or techno, where it ensures a seamless musical experience without interrupting the flow, and can incorporate silence as a deliberate element to prepare for the next cue.

 {{%/ note %}}